MPMc-Git/McGitNotes/mc-git-kb/docs/index.md

-# Welcome to the McKnowledgeBase
+# Codex Informationum te salutat
+Welcome to the McKB, where I store as much information as I can muster.
+Most of it's technicaly, but check out the menu!

 <small>...nothing is ever truly complete...</small>

 #### Hashtags I Try To Use